Cheeky TV show becomes battleground in French election race

 PARIS (AP) — A French television news and entertainment show that has long delighted in poking fun at Marine Le Pen and her father has become a battleground in the far-right leader’s election contest with President Emmanuel Macron.

-After Le Pen said she is excluding reporters from the primetime program “Quotidien” from her press conferences, Macron stepped up his efforts to portray his challenger as a threat to France’s democracy and said she has shown “the real face of the extreme right,”
+After Le Pen said she is excluding reporters from the primetime program “Quotidien” from her press conferences, Macron stepped up his efforts to portray his challenger as a threat to France’s democracy.
+He said Wednesday that she has shown “the real face of the extreme right.”

 Both Le Pen and her father, Jean-Marie, have long been a favorite target of irreverent coverage by the evening chat, entertainment and news show on channel TMC.

-“Quotidien” regularly casts a critical eye on French politics, calling out and teasing politicians for their foibles, inconsistencies and positions.
-The show is also a frequent stop for top stars and has more than three quarters of a million Twitter followers.
+“Quotidien” casts a critical eye on French politics, calling out and teasing politicians for their foibles, inconsistencies and positions.
+The weekday show is also a frequent stop for top entertainment stars and has more than three quarters of a million Twitter followers.

 Marine Le Pen isn’t a fan.